Former student Wilissa Reist (BA, ’16) on how Augustana impacted her...

 Today, I am starting my master’s degree with over $30 000 in funding.
 I would have never gotten to this point if it was not for the amazing people who approached me with kindness and acceptance.
 Who challenged me to learn as well as unlearn.
 Thank you Augustana.

 I did a semester abroad in Santiago de Cuba in 2015.
-It was undoubtedly the best decision I made in my degree so far and probably even one of the best decisions I've made in my entire life.
+It was undoubtedly the best decision I made in my degree and probably even one of the best decisions I've made in my entire life.
 In my four months there I developed so much as a student, thinker, global citizen, and a person.
 I made really amazing friends and memories, avoided winter, and learned SO much (about the world, myself, the Spanish language, everything!).

 See what some of our other students are saying...